redsun-acquisition/redsun-plugin-template/PROMPTS.md

 of your choice will be on your package directory/plugin, and any potential pitfalls of selecting one option over another.

-**Note: ** Many of these configuration options will also affect how your plugin appears on the [napari hub](https://www.napari-hub.org/).
-If you're planning on publishing your plugin to PyPI (and by extension, the hub), you can refer to [this document](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/customizing-plugin-listing.md) for detailed documentation on customizing your listing.

 ## full_name

-This is the name of the main author of this plugin, and will appear in your `setup.cfg` file.
+This is the name of the main author of this plugin, and will appear in your `pyproject.toml` file.
 If you publish your plugin to PyPI, this name will also be listed in the author metadata field.

 ## email

-This is your preferred contact email address and will appear in your `setup.cfg` file.
+This is your preferred contact email address and will appear in your `pyproject.toml` file.
 If you publish your plugin to PyPI, this contact email address wil be listed next to the author's name.